seanken/CellLevel_QC/README.md

 `highConf:` Percent of reads that map to transcriptome with high conifdence.

-`polyA:` Percent of uniquelly mapped reads with any number of bases trimmed due to poly-A.
+`polyA:` Percent of reads with any number of bases trimmed due to poly-A (does not count unmapped reads).

-`TSO:` Percent of uniquelly mapped reads with any number of bases trimmed due to TSO.
+`TSO:` Percent of reads with any number of bases trimmed due to TSO (does not count unmapped reads).

 `total:` The total number of reads in this cell.